SubhojitSinha/Todo-tool/README.md

         2. Clipboard
     13. EOD Mail Feature

-NB: We will add more points in future if needed.
+NB: We will add more points in future if needed...